English cities York and Cambridge were both settled in the Stone Age and ruled in turn by the Romans, Anglo-Saxons, Vikings, and Normans.

 I toured the staggeringly grand Minster, the centerpiece of York, which can be seen for miles.
 York Minster is the largest medieval Gothic cathedral in northern Europe.
 More than half of the surviving medieval stained-glass in England is contained within its 128 windows.

-The first known church on the site was built quickly in 627 to provide a place to baptize Edwin, king of Northumbria.
+The first known church on the site was built quickly in 627 to provide a place to baptize King Edwin of Northumbria.
 Since then, numerous churches have been built and destroyed.
 The Vikings demolished one in 1075.

 The constuction of the current structure began in 1220.
 The cathedral was declared complete and consecrated 252 years later.